 In 1952, the Kefauver Commission succeeded in convincing Red to “stop or be stopped” and the gambling days at Belhurst Castle were over.
 Red continued to operate Belhurst as a restaurant until 1975 when the property was purchased by Robert and Nancy Golden.
 The Goldens continued to run Belhurst as a restaurant while residing upstairs.
 Eventually, they converted the second and third floors and one out-building into twelve guest rooms and opened the premises as a hotel.

-On November 2, 1992, Mr. Duane and Deb Reeder became the present proprietors of Belhurst Castle.
+On November 2, 1992, Mr. and Mrs. Duane and Deb Reeder became the present proprietors of Belhurst Castle.
 A second out-building and the ranch house built in the 1950’s by Red Dwyer were converted to guest rooms.
 Under the direction of the Reeder’s, Belhurst became a highly-acclaimed restaurant and hotel, with the gorgeous Castle Ballroom as a popular venue for weddings and special events.
 In the Fall of 2003, the Reeder’s began an expansion on the Belhurst property.
 Construction of the 30,000 square-foot facility adjoining the 1880’s Belhurst Castle was completed and has helped Belhurst become a premier attraction in the Finger Lakes.